 Why should you think about content strategy?

 You want people to find value in the content you create.
 A content strategy helps ensure that what you create resonates with your audience.
 It can also give you an edge over the competition.
 Just like real estate, content marketing is a competitive space.
-Nearly 60% of consumer businesses planned to increase their spending on content marketing in 2020, according to an analysis by Brafton, a content marketing agency.
-But only about 38% of brands have a documented content strategy, according to the Content Marketing Institute.
+77% of companies that succeed the most in content marketing are planning to increase their content marketing budgets in 2023, according to an analysis by SemRush.
+But only about 40% of brands have a documented content strategy, according to the Content Marketing Institute.
 Thinking through the planning steps outlined in this blog post will put you ahead of your competitors.

 There are plenty of tools and services that make it easier for real estate professionals to get up and running with content while you map out your short- and long-term content goals.
 Here at rasa.io, our aim is to provide a quick and simple way to deliver content through an email newsletter without a whole lot of front-end work on your part.
 (If you see email newsletters in your future or you want to recharge your existing newsletter, be sure to check out how our AI-powered newsletter tool works.)